Omar-Salem/Fitbits/README.md

 ### Assumptions ###
 * Input file is relatively small
-* File is well formatted and UTF8( no non existing orientations, positions are within integer range, no missing lines)
+* File is well formatted and UTF8
+    * no non existing orientations
+    * no non existing instructions
+    * positions are within integer range
+    * no missing lines
+* No instructions that would collide a trainee with another
+* Trainees cannot go past the soccer pitch's boundaries